Is there anything I should do to prepare for the massage ahead of time?

 No!
 On a scale of 1-10 , 10 being the most intense, it is best that we work at a level 7-8 for YOU.
 Not our scale, not your mom’s scale, not Superman’s scale, YOUR scale!
 If you are flinching, gritting your teeth, or clenching your muscles the pressure is too deep, potentially damaging and simply not enjoyable.
 But it is up to you to communicate with your therapist so we can determine together what level is appropriate for you for your comfort and health.

-Massage Therapists always say to drinks tons of water after a massage.
+Massage Therapists always say to drink tons of water after a massage.
 What’s the big deal?

 Any form of massage and even the energy modalities like reiki and cranialsacral are designed to release stress from the body, and in that process, toxins and metabolic waste that is slowed or stagnate is flushed to the surface.
 Sometimes clients will experience a scratchy throat, stuffy nose, mild headache, slight nausea, and/or muscular achiness.
 These symptoms are like your body’s allergic reaction to it’s own toxic waste.
 Massage and bodywork take your body slightly out of balance so your body will work to restore and rebalance itself to it’s own natural harmony.
 The more water you drink after your session the faster these toxins will flush out of your system and the better you will feel.